-<CN>9

-<CT>THE BEST EXPRESSION OF WELFARISM
+THE BEST EXPRESSION OF WELFARISM

-<CA>Christian Coons
+Christian Coons

 The term ‘welfarism’ is used in a variety of ways in moral philosophy, political theory, and economics.
 In this paper, following L. W. Sumner, it refers to a view about the foundations of morality—the view that “nothing but welfare matters, basically or ultimately, for ethics” (Sumner 1996: 184).
 Again following Sumner, welfarists believe: